kabachook/k8s-security/README.md

 !
 Network policies require CNI support.

 Many attack vectors can be eliminated by setting up network policies.
-Denying egress/ingress traffic from application namespace to Tiller and Dashboards protects from the attacks desctibed above.
+Denying egress/ingress traffic from application namespace to Tiller and Dashboards protects from the attacks described above.

 Besides many developers do not imply any auth in their microservices/apps.
-Attacker would not need to elevate privilleges or capture nodes, if they could connect to your services without auth.
+Attacker would not need to elevate privileges or capture nodes, if they could connect to your services without auth.

 _Limit egress traffic to namespace and whitelist kube-dns:_